vojtechruz/vojtechruzicka-blog/drafts/spring-boot-admin/index.md

 The source code with a finished application can be found in [this Github repository](https://github.com/vojtechruz/spring-boot-admin).

 ## Server Setup
 Let's first look into how to setup Spring Boot Admin Server.
 Let's start with a fresh Spring Boot application.
 You can easily create one using [Spring Initializr](https://start.spring.io/).
+Be sure to include the `web` module.

 After creating the project, first thing we need is a Spring Boot Admin Server dependency: